How To Handle Adult Bullying

 This type of adult bully tends to engage in sporadic and uncontrolled bullying.
 Sometimes, this manner of bullying can occur when the perpetrator is under stress or going through a tough time.
 While impulsive bullying is not typically planned or premeditated, this does not excuse it.
 Going through challenges in life does not generally entitle anyone to lash out at others or engage in bullying.
 The actions of impulsive adult bullies can be just as dangerous as adult bullies who fall into other categories.

 Physical adult bullies typically perpetuate bullying that involves physical contact like hitting, kicking, slapping, punching, or otherwise physically assaulting others.
 They may also stalk, steal from, or destroy the personal property of their targets.
-Numerous physical adult bullies may also threaten to harm their target or the people to whom their target is connected.
+Some physical adult bullies may also threaten to harm their target or the people to whom their target is connected.
 A physical bully may experience challenges with anger management and other potential psychological concerns.

 Secondary adult bullies can be defined as witnesses to the actions of the bully, and they generally choose to join in so they will not become the bully's next target.
 Many secondary adult bullies do not harbor true malice toward the person they are bullying.
 They most likely are afraid to speak out against the bully’s behavior.
 However, secondary adult bullying may not be any less harmful because the perpetrator is acting out of fear.
 In general, adults who witness bullying should either report the incident or speak up in the moment instead of further hurting the person on the receiving end.

 When you find yourself on the receiving end of adult bullying, it can be challenging and upsetting.
 However, knowing ways to successfully handle bullying behavior can help you learn, grow, and experience higher levels of confidence.
-When you find yourself in this situation, one of the most important things of all can be not to show the bully you are afraid.
+When you find yourself in this situation, one of the most important things of all is not to show the bully you are afraid.
 This can be challenging, depending on what type of bully you are dealing with, but bullies usually feed off fear, which can encourage them to proceed with their destructive behavior.

 When you are experiencing bullying, try to make sure that you are connected to other people.
 Bullies generally view isolated individuals as easier targets who may have less of a support system to confront them.
 Having people in your corner, rather than maintaining your personal space and handling the bully on your own, can help you feel less alone and ensure that others are aware of your situation.